Koninklijk Atheneum Vijverhof

-The Koninklijk Atheneum Vijverhof (Koninklijk Atheneum II, its administration name) (Royal Athenaeum Vijverhof in English) is a secondary school situated in Sint-Michiels, a suburb of Bruges, Belgium.
+The Koninklijk Atheneum Vijverhof (Koninklijk Atheneum II, its administration name) (Royal Athenaeum Vijverhof in English) (1973-2014) was a secondary school situated in Sint-Michiels, a suburb of Bruges, Belgium.
 It is part of the school group "Brugge-Oostkust" (Bruges-Eastcoast in English).
 The school offers education in the ASO (General Secondary Education) division.
 There is a free choice of religion at the school.